 “Other coatings have effectively killed bacteria but only after exposure to UV light, which is dangerous to humans, or very intense light sources, which aren’t very practical.
 We are surprised to see just how effective our coating is in killing both S. aureus and E. coli in ambient light, making it promising for use in a variety of healthcare environments,” added Professor Ivan Parkin (UCL Chemistry), senior author and Dean of UCL Mathematical & Physical Sciences.

-Sample surfaces were treated with either the bactericidal coating or a control coating before being inoculated with 100,000 colony forming units (CFU) per ml of either S. aureus and E. coli.
+Sample surfaces were treated with either the bactericidal coating or a control coating before being inoculated with 100,000 colony-forming units (CFU) per ml of either S. aureus or E. coli.
 The growth of the bacteria was investigated under dark and white light conditions between 200 — 429 Lux.

 They found that in ambient light, a control coating of crystal violet in a polymer alone did not kill either bacteria.
 However, in the same lighting conditions, the bactericidal coating led to a 3.3 log reduction in the growth of S. aureus after six hours and a 2.8 log reduction in the growth of E. coli after 24 hours.